KenKundert/quantiphy/doc/index.rst

     5.5754 lb

 As before, functions can also be used to do the conversion.
-Here is an example where that comes in handy: a logarithmic conversion to dBV is performed.
+Here is an example where that comes in handy: a logarithmic conversion to :index:`dBV <dB>` is performed.

 .. code-block:: python